pat-erl/1dv608-programming-project/documentation/Supplementary specification.md

 * The system should respond to input in an acceptable timeframe.
 * The system should be user-friendly.
-* The system provides helpful error messages.
+* The system should provide helpful error messages.
 * The system should be secure.

 **Security Considerations**